krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 **admin_server**
     Identifies the host where the administration server is running.
     Typically, this is the master Kerberos server.
-This tag must be given a value in order to communicate with the kadmin server for the realm.
+This tag must be given a value in order to communicate with the :ref:`kadmind(8)` server for the realm.

 **auth_to_local**
     This tag allows you to set a general rule for mapping principal